mwardle/lambdash.maybe/README.md

 8. Monad
 9. Show

-## Typed List
+## Typed Maybe

-By default the List implementation accepts any value.
+By default the Maybe implementation accepts any value.
 You can create typed list like so:

 ```javascript